emweigh/powershell_scripts/README.md

-Set of powershell scripts written to simplify PDF batch work.
-Some of these are duplicative in function to my python scripts for Relativity exports
+Set of PowerShell scripts written to simplify PDF batch work.

+Some of these are duplicative in function to my Python scripts for Relativity exports